johanwestling/camera-server/README.md

 ## Localhost

-Setting up this project is easiest done with `docker compose`, either directly from terminal or from within the provided `devcontainer` (open `vscode` and click _"Reopen in container"_ when prompted).
+Setting up this project in your machine is easiest done with `docker compose`, which requires Docker Engine (with compose) or Docker Desktop to be installed.

+> [!TIP]
+> Use the included `devcontainer` by opening this repository in Visual Studio Code and click the _"Reopen in container"_ when prompted.

 ### Installation